Good Shepherd Cathedral School: History

 On August 1, 2002, upon the retirement of Msgr.
 Fidelis, Msgr.
 Jesus Romulo C. Rañada, the former Rector of San Carlos Seminary, took over the directorship of the school.
 It was during his time that the school expanded further and established a high school and a Center for Integral Evangelization (CIE).
 It was also during Msgr.
 Rañada's term that the GSCS Main Building (presently known as Bishop Teodoro Bacani Building) was built.
 In 2003, after the Good Shepherd Parish was elevated to the status of a cathedral of the newly established Diocese of Novaliches, the school was renamed as Good Shepherd Cathedral School.

 On May 13, 2007, Most Rev. Antonio R. Tobias, D.D., Bishop Emeritus of Novaliches, appointed Rev. Fr.
 Albert N. Delvo as the school's new Director, in concurrent capacity as superintendent of the diocesan schools of Novaliches.
 Fr.
 Delvo's coming signified the direction of Bishop Tobias towards unification of all the diocesan schools under one directorship.
 Fr.
 Delvo made possible the construction of a new four-story building named as the HEART Building (His Excellency Antonio R. Tobias Building) to accommodate the steadily growing enrollment.

 The School Year 2012-2013 witnessed the school's initial implementation of the K to 12 Enhanced Basic Education Curriculum, in line with the national government's effort of improving the quality of basic education in the country.

-As part of the school's continuing mission of developing the potential of its students to its fullest, GSCS adopted the Dynamic Learning Program (DLP) as a teaching method beginning School Year 2013–2014.
-During the same school year, the school was given certification by the Private Education Assistance Committee - Fund for Assistance to Private Education (PEAC-FAPE).
+In 2013, the school was given certification by the Private Education Assistance Committee - Fund for Assistance to Private Education (PEAC-FAPE).
 The certification serves as a quality assurance that the school complies with the minimum standards set by the Department of Education and qualifies it to the Educational Service Contracting (ESC) Program of the government.